GoogleCloudPlatform/automlops/README.md

 12. `pipeline_job_spec_path: str = 'scripts/pipeline_spec/pipeline_job.json'`
 13. `pipeline_runner_sa: str = None`
 14. `run_local: bool = True`
-15. `schedule_location: str = ' us-central1'`
+15. `schedule_location: str = 'us-central1'`
 16. `schedule_name: str = 'AutoMLOps-schedule'`
 17. `schedule_pattern: str = 'No Schedule Specified'`
 18. `use_kfp_spec: bool = False`

-The tool will generate the resources specified by these parameters (e.g. Artifact Registry, Cloud Source Repo, etc.).
-If run_local is set to False, the tool will turn the current working directory of the notebook into a Git repo and use it for the CSR.
+AutoMLOps will generate the resources specified by these parameters (e.g. Artifact Registry, Cloud Source Repo, etc.).
+If run_local is set to False, the AutoMLOps will turn the current working directory of the notebook into a Git repo and use it for the CSR.
 Additionally, if a cron formatted str is given as an arg for `schedule_pattern` then it will set up a Cloud Schedule to run accordingly.

 # Layout

-Included in the repository is an [example notebook](./example/coloring_book.ipynb) that demonstrates the usage of the tool.
+Included in the repository is an [example notebook](./example/coloring_book.ipynb) that demonstrates the usage of AutoMLOps.
 Upon running `AutoMLOps.go(project_id='sandbox-srastatter',pipeline_params=pipeline_params)`, a series of directories will be generated automatically, and a pipelineJob will be submitted using the setup below:

 ```bash
 .